Tag Archives: 2020 Vision

 Four years ago Armando Maravilla came out of Longfellow Middle school a C-student.
 Due to graduate from Berkeley High School next week, Maravilla is now heading to San Francisco State University, planning to study psychology.

 How he got from there to here has a lot to do with the Bridge Program at Berkeley High, he believes.

 The Bridge Program takes C-students from middle school – about 30 every year — and offers them summer programs, afterschool homework support, and lots of advice, nagging and hand-holding by dedicated teachers.
 The goal is to keep those C students from slipping, and hopefully make them B and A students.

 “It felt helpful – all the advice, the summer programs, the information — how you’re supposed to talk to teachers,” said Maravilla. … Continue reading »

 What evidence do we have that the 2020 Vision for equitable outcomes in Berkeley schools will reach its goal by the year 2020?

 The photo, left, shows 10 members of the 2020 generation when they were in kindergarten.
-They are now in the 6th grade.
+They are now in the sixth grade.
 Have they advanced significantly?
 Are they on target for outcome equity?

 A citywide initiative proponents hope will close the achievement gap in Berkeley public schools appears to be working, though significant disparities remain, according to data presented Tuesday night in a special session before the Berkeley City Council and School Board.